Brian Hession: Early life and education

 Hession was born in Hendon, Middlesex, England in August 1909 to Colin and Ida Hession.
 His brother was Roy Hession, a well-known evangelical preacher who in 1950 authored the religious book The Calvary Road.
 Brian's father served in the armed forces during World War I, and after returning home in 1919, was diagnosed with general paralysis of the insane, which is now commonly referred to as neurosyphilis.
-Colin passed away in 1921 of the ailment at Napsbury Hospital, which was used as a military and mental health asylum at the time.
+Colin died in 1921 of the ailment at Napsbury Hospital, which was used as a military and mental health asylum at the time.

 In 1927, Hession was accepted to Christ's College, Cambridge, where he earned a degree in theology, and also studied film.
 He continued his religious studies thereafter at Trinity College, Bristol and was ordained as a priest in 1931.
 He served as a curate at St. Margaret's, Lee in Blackheath between 1931 and 1935, an as the military chaplain for RAF Halton from 1935-1937.